Australian Jobs 2021

 Agriculture, Forestry and Fishing is an industry largely made up of workers employed in agribusiness.
 Most are farmers, living in regional Australia and managing their own properties.
 This is reflected in the high level of self-employment (around one in two workers, the highest percentage of any industry).
-Around 40% of workers are aged 55 years or older (again, the highest of any industry).
-While many industries across Australia have been negatively affected by COVID-19, Agriculture, Forestry and Fishing continues to present employment opportunities through seasonal work such as fruit picking.
+Around 43% of workers are aged 55 years or older (again, the highest of any industry).

 The need for formal qualifications is less common, with around half of this workforce having no post-school qualifications.
 Instead, practical skills and experience are more highly valued, with many of these skills being learnt on the job.
-Formal qualifications, though, can be gained through the VET sector.
-It is important to note that technologically advanced production systems (i.e. farm automation, artificial intelligence) are becoming more common and the employers who use such systems will require more highly skilled workers.
+Formal qualifications, though, can be gained through the VET sector which also contributes to this industry’s skills.
+It is important to note, however, that technologically advanced production systems (i.e. farm automation, artificial intelligence) are becoming more common and the employers who use such systems will require more highly skilled workers.